kjunn2000/inventory-management-system/README.md

 # How to test it
 ## 1. Run Unit Tests:

-This command runs unit tests for the project.
+PyUnit is used for the unit testing in the project.
+The command below runs all the unit tests for the project.
 There are a total number of 53 test cases.

 ```bash
 python -m unittest discover .\tests\unit\